 The UK’s online gambling world is set to face a collection of new rules to abide by, which will span across various topics.
 This includes the potential for barring minors from accessing free-play casino games, as well as the possibility of a total ban with regard to credit betting.

-On Monday, the regulatory body of the UK – the Gambling Commission – released a review of online gambling within the country.
 This review focused quite heavily on how expansive the market in the UK actually is.
 It has seen a growth spurt over the past few years.
 And to add to this, expectations of the Commission see it believe that it will rise from the current 34% of the UK gambling market to 50%.
 What’s more, this huge jump is expected to take place over the proceeding few years.
 This also stated that the country now holds the largest online gambling market with regulation in the whole world, generating £4.7 billion gross gambling yield (GGY) every year.

 Furthermore, the Commission went on to note that online casino operators and such currently enjoy a vast amount of commercial freedom – especially in comparison with land-based operators.
 However, these online operators do collect a significant amount of data when it comes to their players.
 It is this data that the Gambling Commission wants online operators to utilise in identifying and minimising any harm from gambling.